Goldrathlab/Spatial-TRM-paper/README.md

 ## Download

-The preprocessed files will be provided on Zenodo.
+The preprocessed files will be provided on Zenodo upon publication.
 To reproduce the main figures, the following files in the `data` directory are needed.

+> [!IMPORTANT]
+> A script to download the processed data is included [here](/data/download.ipynb).
+In order to run this script, a base url is needed.
+This url will be provided with the submission of the manuscript.

 ```text
 data